Over the past few years, I’ve published a 70,000-word book about creativity, a 50,000-word book about productivity, and a novella.

 I like to put things off, procrastinate, and say it will keep till later.

-I’ve often woken up, checked email, phoned the cable company about my bill, arranged meetings, and done everything else but write 500-1000 words.
+I’ve often woken up, checked email, bought books on Amazon, phoned the cable company about my bill, arranged meetings, and done everything else but write 500-1000 words.

 The day goes on, and if I’m lucky I’ll have an hour left to write just a little.